Ram Rai Pur

-Ram Rai Pur is a village in Shahid Bhagat Singh Nagar.
-The village is in the eastern part of Punjab, India (31°5'12"N, 76°10'15"E).
+Ram Rai Pur is a village in Shaheed Bhagat Singh Nagar district.
+The village is located in the eastern part of Punjab, India (31°5'12"N, 76°10'15"E).
 It is situated on the right bank of the Sutlej which is one of the 5 main rivers in Punjab.
 It is also one of the oldest villages in Punjab with a history dating back to the 17th century.